This content is for intermediary use only. If you're a mortgage customer, please

 Key points to consider:

 Of course, your contractor client can still decide to have their affordability assessed on a self-employed basis in the usual way.
-In that case, we’ll base their income on either dividend plus salary or salary plus share of net profits for Limited Company Directors (or just net profit for Sole Traders), whichever works out best.
+In that case, we’ll base their income on either dividend plus salary or salary plus share of net profits for limited company directors (or just net profit for sole traders), whichever works out best.

 It’s up to them how they want us to assess their earnings and, as their adviser, you can guide them to the right option for their circumstances.